 If you want to reduce your debt-to-income ratio, you need to reduce your debt and/or increase your income.
 And while you certainly can try to get a raise at work or find a better-paying job, you probably have more direct control over reducing your debt than increasing your income.

-While you have many options when it comes to reducing debt or even eliminating it altogether, one of the least effective approaches, at least as far as credit card debt goes, is to make minimum payments to pay off the debt.
-Making minimum payments means you are paying only a small portion of the principle owed, and over time will end up paying much more in interest rates.
+One of the least effective approaches, at least as far as credit card debt goes, is to make minimum payments to pay off the debt.
+Making minimum payments means you are paying only a small portion of the principal owed and, over time, will end up paying much more in interest rates.
 If you want to get rid of credit card debt, you need to pay more than the minimum owed each month.

-A better choice than making minimum payments could be a debt consolidation loan because it could enable you to move your debt from a higher interest to a lower interest, saving you money in the long run.
-The problem is that you might have trouble qualifying if you already have a high debt-to-income ratio, because as we explained above, lenders may think you are too risky.
-And since debt consolidation loans are just another form of debt, it may not have a significant impact on your debt-to- income ratio and you will still have to pay interest on top of your principle debt.
-To make matters worse, if you have a high debt-to-income ratio yet still get approved for a loan, the interest rate you are offered may be so high that it doesn’t end up saving you much money after all.
+A better choice could be a debt consolidation loan because it could enable you to move your debt from a higher interest to a lower interest, saving you money in the long run.
+The problem is that you might have trouble qualifying if you already have a high debt-to-income ratio, since lenders may think you are too risky.
+And since it’s just another form of debt, it may not have a significant impact on your debt-to- income ratio.